 - going to cognitive behavioral therapy, which has been shown to be effective

 You can take pain medication, such as ibuprofen or aspirin, to alleviate muscle aches, headaches, and stomach cramping.
 You can also try a diuretic to stop bloating and water weight gain.
 Take medications and supplements only as directed and after speaking with your doctor.

 Severe PMS symptoms are rare.
-But of the small number of women who have severe symptoms, 50 to 60 percent are diagnosed with premenstrual dysphoric disorder (PMDD).
-PMDD affects between three and eight percent of women.
+Some of the small number of women who have severe symptoms have premenstrual dysphoric disorder (PMDD).
+PMDD affects between 3 and 8 percent of women.
 This is characterized in the new edition of the Diagnostic and Statistical Manual of Mental Disorders.